Nikolai Shvernik: Biography

 During the Second World War, Shvernik was responsible for evacuating Soviet industry away from the advancing Wehrmacht.
 He was Chairman of the Soviet of Nationalities from 1938 to 1946.
 After creating Extraordinary State Commission for Ascertaining and Investigating Crimes Perpetrated by the German-Fascist Invaders and their Accomplices in 1942, he became chairman of it.
 He was Chairman of the Presidium of the Supreme Soviet of the Russian SFSR from 1944 to 1946.
 In 1946 he became Chairman of the Presidium of the Supreme Soviet of the USSR, succeeding Mikhail Kalinin.
 He only became a member of the Politburo of the CPSU Central Committee (then named the Presidium of the Party's Central Committee) in 1952 but was demoted in 1953 when the body was reduced in size.

 Reputedly, Shvernik was so distressed by Stalin's death, in March 1953, that he was the only prominent party leader seen crying at the dictator's funeral.
 Within days, he had been demoted back to his old status as a 'candidate' member of the Presidium, and Shvernik was removed as the Chairman of the Presidium of the Supreme Soviet and replaced by Kliment Voroshilov on 15 March 1953.
 He returned to his work as the chairman of the All-Union Central Council of Trade Unions.
 In December 1953, he was named as a member of the panel of judges who sentenced the former chief of police, Lavrentiy Beria and six others to death.

 Despite his years of loyalty to Stalin, Shvernik was one of the most senior Old Bolsheviks to back Nikita Khrushchev after he had delivered the "Secret Speech" which denounced Stalin's crimes.
 Appointed Chairman of the Central Control Commission in 1956, he oversaw the 'rehabilitation' of scores of people wrongly convicted during the Stalin years.
 In July 1957, Shvernik again became a full member of the Presidium, after a stretch of more than 16 years as a 'candidate' member.
 He remained on the body until he retired in 1966.

 Shvernik died on 24 December 1970 at Moscow at the age 82 and his ashes were placed in an urn in the Kremlin Wall Necropolis.

+Personal life

+Nikolai's only biological daughter, Lyudmila (1916–2008) was the first woman in the USSR to graduate from the Zhukovsky Air Force Engineering Academy.
+Under her leadership, the first soviet domestic television projector, the Ariston, was invented, and she headed a laboratory at the Moscow Scientific Research Television Institute (MNITI).
+She was married to pilot Stanislav Ganetsky, the son of the disgraced politician Yakov Ganetsky (both were repressed and executed in 1938).
+Her second marriage was to aircraft engineer Rostislav Belyakov.

+In 1942, Shvernik and his wife, Maria Feodorovna, adopted Ziba Ganiyeva, the first Azerbaijani female sniper and a hero of the Great Patriotic War.